 Okay, I Want To Be An Officer In Psi Chi, What Do I Now?

 The first step would be to become an active member and attend our events.
 Try to meet new people within the club and develop close relationships with your peers.
 Near the end of each academic year we hold elections for those who wish to become an officer.
 The members of Psi Chi submit nominations for those individuals they believe would make the best fit for a position.
 National positions require International Membership and include: President, Vice President, Treasurer and Secretary.
-Other prospective positions include: Public Relations, Internal Relations, Social Chair, Philanthropy/Community Service Chair, Conference Representative, Historian and C.L.A.S.S.
+Other prospective positions include: Public Relations/Historian, Social Chair/Conference Representative, and C.L.A.S.S.
 Council Representative.
 Two weeks after nominations are received, elections are held during a general meeting and officers are elected based upon a majority vote.

 How do I contact the Psi Chi Central Office?